mesleki2017/RAG-Retrieval-Augmented-Generation/RAG-Retrieval-Augmented-Generation/Vector Store/Chroma/open-source vector store.md

 1. **High Performance:**

     - **Fast Retrieval:** #Chroma is optimized for rapid similarity searches across large datasets.
-It allows for quick querying of vectors to find the most similar items, which is crucial for real-time applications.
+It allows for quick querying of #vector s to find the most similar items, which is crucial for real-time applications.
     - **Efficient Indexing:** The underlying architecture is designed to efficiently index vectors, ensuring that the retrieval process is both fast and scalable.
 2. **Scalability:**